GUT-AI/gut-ai/components/README.md

 ### Component C2.6: Distributed Systems for ML

-__Description:__ Introduce and perform Distributed Systems for ML and especially for __Gradient-Based Optimization__ methods.
+__Description:__ Introduce and perform Distributed Systems that are *model-specific* for ML and especially for __Gradient-Based Optimization__ methods.

 __Aims:__
 * Support for generic Distributed Systems (e.g. Horovod, DeepSpeed)
-* Devise new ML-specific architectures (similar to Petuum)
+* Devise new ML-specific architectures (similar to Petuum V2)

+### Component C2.6: Solve memory bottleneck

+__Description:__ Solve the issue of memory bottleneck in order to enable the Inference of Deep Learning models in embedded devices.

+__Aims:__
+* Model Compression

 ## Layer 3 components